thejawker/laravel-embed-media/README.md

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-> Used the [Thejawker Skeleton Package](https://github.com/thejawker/skeleton-php) as starting point.
+> Used the [Spatie Skeleton Package](https://github.com/spatie/skeleton-php) as starting point.